-- Preview Email Newsletter

 Michigan DNR Calls for Streamlined Habitat Conservation Processes in Public Comment Letter (10)

 WASHINGTON, July 11 -- The Michigan Department of Natural Resources, Lansing, has submitted a public comment letter to the U.S. Fish and Wildlife Service (USFWS), urging improvements in the efficiency and effectiveness of the Section 10(a) program under the Endangered Species Act (ESA).
-The letter, articulated by Endangered Species Specialist Jennifer Kleitch, highlights the DNR's extensive experience in developing Habitat Conservation Plans (HCP) and calls for enhanced support for conservation more ST
+The letter, articulated by Endangered Species Specialist Jennifer Kleitch, highlights the DNR's extensive experience in developing Habitat Conservation Plans (HCP) and calls for enhanced support for conservation efforts.

 NABR Urges Federal Agency to Reduce Administrative Burdens on Animal Research (10)